import pandas as pd

 ggplot2 was based on The Grammar of Graphics by Leland Wilkinson, which defined a systematic way of describing data visualizations.
 We’ll keep things very simple (we’re making data visualizations to help us understand the data, not for publication), so we’ll only need two components.
 An aesthetic defines the relationships between the variables used and properties of the graph, for example the x and y coordinates.
 A geometry defines how that relationship is to be represented.
 In plotnine (and ggplot) you define a graph by giving it a data set and aesthetics and then add geometries to it.

 plotnine is so similar to ggplot that you can almost copy ggplot code from R to Python.
-The main difference is that while R treats ggplot functions like built-in functions (which can cause problems when different packages use the same name), Python treats them as package functions.
+The difference is R treats package functions like built-in functions: you don’t have to specify the package name to use them (this causes problems when multiple pacakges have functions with the same name).
 So where R just refers to ggplot()

 , aes()